hankehly/JapanHorseRaceAnalytics/README.md

 | tyb     | ~2023/12/17    | [x]             |                                                        |
 | ukc     | ~2023/12/17    | [x]             | May contain duplicates in new files prior to new races |

+### Notes

+* Todo: Save the `Etag`, filename and load date alongside the `jrdb_raw` data so that you can load the data using append mode incrementally.
+Then select the max load date and load all files with a higher load date.
+This will prevent duplicates from being loaded.
+* Todo: monotonic increasing id does not mean files with lower dates will have lower ids.
+If duplicates are in two separate files, the order in which they are processed will determine the id.
+* Todo: For prediction features, each runner should have 1 possible combination of prediction features, meaning you should be able to create the features in bulk, not just race by race.